abinashpun/AISQUAD/training.md

 This uri is used in triggering the training job.

-# Set up S3 for input and configuration files
+# Set up S3 for input/output and configuration files
 The input images and configuration files for the training should be uploaded in the Amason S3 bucket.
 Thus uploaded files/repo are mounted as `/opt/ml/<input_repo>` in the EC2 where training job is ran.
 Also, all the ouputs from the training job should be saved to /opt/ml/<output_rep> in EC2.
 After the completion of the training job, the output files (.tar foramt) are copied back to S3 bucket.

 The following S3 bucket is used for the training job.